For me, the classic martini cannot be beaten.

 #29 The French Martini

-It is technically a fruit cocktail rather than a martini, but I include it because decades later, the martini name has stuck.
+It’s technically a sweet, fruit cocktail rather than a strict martini, but I include it in this list because decades later, the martini name has stuck.

 #30 The Cucumber Martini